Have you ever had an idea for a product that you think people would buy? Maybe a lifestyle brand or online pet store that you could call your own?

 - Find out which countries you would like to sell to and the most popular payment methods in those countries.

 - If possible, pick some of the more popular payment gateways like Shopify Payments or PayPal.

 - If you have trouble with those, you can always try and test some of the smaller ones.

-Note: Don’t forget that it’s often possible to accept Bitcoin and other cryptos on your Shopify store.
+Note: Don’t forget that accepting Bitcoin and other cryptos on your Shopify store is often possible.
 You can check out this article for more details.

 And that’s it!
 You are now ready to start selling on your brand new Shopify store.